perchlabs/webird/README.md

 │   ├── config/
 │   └── modules/
 └── webpack
-    ├── config.litcoffee (you can make this .json, .yml, .js or .coffee) ├── commons (common code to be run by multiple entry points) ├── entries (specific code entry points)
+    ├── config.json (you can make this .json, .yml, .js or .coffee) ├── commons (common code to be run by multiple entry points) ├── entries (specific code entry points)
     └── modules (custom commonjs modules)